 CAN be used for

-- unforeseen financial situation experienced by a student that disrupts their access to basic life necessities, academic supplies, or to assist the student to respond to a family emergency.
+- the unforeseen financial situation experienced by a student that disrupts their access to basic life necessities, academic supplies, or to assist the student to respond to a family emergency.

 - MUST be a registered College of Education undergraduate or graduate student.